Clarkson-Applied-Data-Science/2024_IA651_Crow_Diallo/README.md

 ## Model Training, Testing, and Validation on the Original Datasets

 Before determining feature importance, we trained, tested, and evaluated both a Support Vector Machine (SVC) and a Random Forest model.
 This involved hyperparameter tuning and grid search to optimize model performance on the original datasets.
 We employed oversampling techniques, scaling, and the use of pipelines to avoid data leakage.
-Through these methods, the SVC model achieved a score of 56.13%.
+Through these methods, the SVC model achieved a score of 56.28%.

+- **StratifiedKfold: n_split** 10
-- **Best Score:** 56.13%
+- **Best Score:** 56.28%
 - **Best Parameters:**
   - `kernel`: 'rbf'
   - `C`: 1